BinghamtonRover/Firmware-Utilities/README.md

 2. Protobuf data is defined in a special `.proto` file, and the Protobuf compiler, `protoc`, automatically generates classes or structs in the language of your choice, with encoding/decoding methods for you.
 3. Because code is generated for you, you never have to worry about keeping your data in sync between languages, or whether your encoding/decoding logic is sound.

+You'll need to install Google's Protobuf compiler [here](https://github.com/protocolbuffers/protobuf/releases/latest).
+For C++, you only need to download the `protoc` files for your platform -- the runtime libraries are bundled here for you.
+Once downloaded, extract the files and put them in your PATH.

 The original Protobuf compiler is not fit for use within Arduino.
 Instead, we will use a different compiler called `nanopb`.

 ```bash